Samsung S23 series preorders squash S22 sales numbers in multiple markets

 The data, which was compiled by Android Police, shows that the S23 series is selling better than its predecessor in markets like Taiwan, India, South Korea, France, and in some Latin American countries.

 In Taiwan, Samsung has sold roughly 10 percent more S23 series devices during the preorder period when compared to the S22 series.
-Growth was even stronger in India with double the preorders than last year.
+Growth was even stronger in India with double the preorders compared to last year.

 In Samsung’s home country of South Korea, preorder promotions for the S23 series were available for seven days post-launch.
 During that time, Samsung sold 1.09 million units of the S23 series, compared to 1.01 million units of the S22 series devices last year.
 A further breakdown revealed that the S23 Ultra accounted for 60 percent of the sale volume, while the S23 made up 23 percent of S23 series devices sold.
 The S23 Plus took up 17 percent of the sale volume.